IIIT-Sricity-FSD-2024-2028/3_Rentalworks/DomainExpertInteraction.md

 System Admin - User and property verification, payment monitoring, handling system-level issues

 ## Core Workflows

--Workflow 1
+### Workflow 1 — Search and Shortlist PG

+**Trigger / Start Condition:**
-    -Trigger/start condition: Tenant searches for accommodation
+Tenant searches for accommodation.

-    -Steps involved (in order):
+**Steps Involved (in order):**
-        1)Tenant applies filters such as location, transport access, budget, and room type.
+1. Tenant applies filters such as:
+   - Location
+   - Transport access
+   - Budget
+   - Room type
-        2)System displays PGs based on distance and preferences.
+2. System displays PGs based on distance and tenant preferences.
-        3)Tenant views safety score and amenities.
+3. Tenant views safety score and amenities of selected PGs.

+**Outcome / End Condition:**
-    -Outcome / End condition: Tenant shortlists or selects a PG
+Tenant shortlists or selects a PG.

--Workflow 2
+### Workflow 2 — Complaint and Resolution

+**Trigger / Start Condition:**
-    -Trigger/start condition: Tenant faces an issue with services -Steps involved (in order):
+Tenant faces an issue with PG services.

+**Steps Involved (in order):**
-        1)Tenant raises a complaint.
+1. Tenant raises a complaint through the platform.
-        2)Warden reviews and attempts resolution.
+2. Warden reviews the complaint and attempts resolution.
-        3)If unresolved, complaint is escalated to the owner.
+3. If unresolved, the complaint is escalated to the owner.

+**Outcome / End Condition:**
-    -Outcome / End condition: Issue is resolved or closed
+Issue is resolved or officially closed.

--Workflow 3
+### Workflow 3 — Rent Payment Process

+**Trigger / Start Condition:**
-    -Trigger/start condition: Rent due date approaches
+Rent due date approaches.

-    -Steps involved (in order):
+**Steps Involved (in order):**
-        1)Platform notifies tenant about payment deadline.
+1. Platform notifies the tenant about the payment deadline.
-        2)Tenant makes payment.
+2. Tenant makes the rent payment.
-        3)Late payment results in extra charges.
+3. If payment is late, extra charges are applied automatically.

+**Outcome / End Condition:**
-    -Outcome / End condition: Rent collected or penalty applied.
+Rent is collected or penalty is applied.

 ## Rules, Constraints, and Exceptions
 Document rules that govern how the domain operates.